bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 cd workshops/lessons/shell/data/hidden
 ```

 and you will jump directly to `hidden` without having to go through the intermediate directories.
+This is where you really start seeing the advantages of using the shell.
+In a graphical interface,
+I would have had to climb down through the tree level by level, but in the shell, I can jump directly there with one line.

 ---